 Since all the best spots get filled up quickly, make sure you head over to one of the residences around the main playing field early in the day and “book” yourself a spot to avoid disappointment later.
-You might have to pay them a little, but it is definitely worth, rather than standing in the crowds below – lots of pushing and shoving around.
+You might have to pay them a little, but it is definitely worth it, rather than standing in the crowds below – lots of pushing and shoving around.

 There is tradition behind Lathmar Holi as well; groups of young men go from house to house shouting and intimidating women with words and lyrics – if you understand the language, these are rather rude.
 It is actually a way to let out all the bad thoughts and simultaneously an invitation of sorts to call the women for Holi.
 In reply, the women take on the laths (sticks) to beat the men – who, at this point, sit quietly under a shield and take the beating.

 Learning about the cultural significance of a place before visiting often helps better understand the rituals.
 Or do as I did and make the most of conversing with locals around you and question them to discover the origins of all the activities that are taking place right in front of your eyes.

 A day spent at Barsana, Nandgaon, or Vrindavan can be tiring.
 It leaves you with enough options to walk as much as you want and play as little as you like.
 But it helps to take a few breathers in-between to replenish yourself.